 In the Tall City, the Sky’s the Limit!

 Downtown Midland has been a long-time favorite of both Midlanders and visitors as the destination for both work and play.
 Community favorites such as the Yucca Theater and Centennial Park accompany the impressive Bush Convention Center and a large (and growing) list of locally owned and operated businesses.
-Hotel Santa Rita will soon join this booming area offering more than just a place to rest your head.
+Hotel Santa Rita and the Tapestry Hotel will soon join this booming area offering more than just a place to rest your head.

 Midland Development Corporation and Downtown Midland